mxagar/mlops_udacity/04_Monitoring/MLOpsND_Monitoring.md

 ```

-### 3.3 Checking Model Drift
+### 3.3 Checking Model Drift: Tests

-Instead of computing a single score (e.g., F1, R2, SSE) and checking against the maximum/minimum so far, we can perform significance tests:
+Instead of computing a single score (e.g., F1, R2, SSE) and checking against the maximum/minimum so far (aka. *raw test*), we can perform significance tests:

 - Parametric tests: they assume that the scores are distributed in a bell curve; in that case, we use a Z or a T-Test.
 However, note the assumption; also we are sensitive to outliers.
 - Non-parametric tests: they don't make any assumption.
 One very simple approach is based on the Inter-Quantile-Range (IQR); they are not sensitive to outliers.